Sally Struthers: Career

+In 2024, Struthers began playing Virginia Foldau in the Netflix series A Man on the Inside, starring Ted Danson.
+She would reprise the role in the show's second season.

+In January 2025, The Life and Times of Norman Lear author Tripp Whetsell revealed that Struthers had a tense relationship with Norman Lear and tried to leave All in the Family after the fifth season, spending $40,000 in legal fees in an unsuccessful effort to get out of her contract.

 Activism

-Struthers has been a spokesperson for Christian Children's Fund (later renamed ChildFund), advocating on behalf of impoverished children in developing countries.
+Struthers was a spokesperson for Christian Children's Fund (later renamed ChildFund), advocating on behalf of impoverished children in developing countries.

 Business interests

 Struthers has been a spokesperson for International Correspondence School (ICS) in television ads, pitching the famous line "Do you want to make more money?
 Sure, we all do!"
-ICS was a school with a diverse curriculum that, at the time, had fields of study going from brick laying to personal computers.
+ICS was a school with a diverse curriculum that, at the time, had fields of study ranging from brick laying to personal computers.

 Personal life

 Struthers married psychiatrist William C. Rader on December 18, 1977, in Los Angeles.
 After having one child, daughter Samantha, the couple divorced on January 19, 1983.

+On September 12, 2012, Struthers was arrested for alleged DUI in Ogunquit, Maine.
+She was released on the same day with a bail of $160.
+In 2013, she pleaded guilty to a lesser charge of driving to endanger.
+Her driver's license was suspended for 30 days, and she was ordered to pay $1,210 in fines and fees; however, the charges were later dropped.